gbif/hp-gb29testing/home.md

 ---
 lang-ref: home
 layout: home
-title: GB29 Belgium (ready for prod)
+title: GB29 Belgium (ready for staging)
 description: |
   The 29th meeting of the GBIF Governing Board and associated events,
   Brussels, Belgium,